In the fall of 2006, a jury in Edmonton, Alberta found a burly, heavy-duty mechanic guilty of killing his pregnant wife.

-Have been on the phone.
-Michael White must call me as I cannot put in calls to him.
-I’m not his lawyer.
+My recent talks with Michael White have been on the phone.
+White must phone me as I cannot put in calls to him.
+It might be different if I was his lawyer.

-We last spoke on Saturday afternoon, November 14th.
-He said his mother didn’t know what was going on with his case, and neither did he.
+We spoke on Saturday afternoon, November 14th, 2016.
+He said his mother didn’t know what was going on with his case, and neither did Michael.